natia-miscere/natia-miscere.github.io/classes/third-layer/solar-neophyte.md

 At level 1, Solar Neophytes gain ability to fire bolts of flame at enemies as standard action.
 The Neophyte makes a ranged touch attack, with range of 30 ft.
 The ability deals 1d4+0.5 CON mod fire/magical damage, and can be used CON mod times a day.

-### Hearthfire (Su):
+### Warmth (Su):

-At level 1, Solar Neophytes passively receives healing by the grace of the fire, which they receive from the Living Sun through the instrument which is the Crimson Pact.
-They gain fast healing CON mod/2 (min 1).
+At level 1, Solar Neophytes gains ability of healing by the grace of the fire, which they receive from the Living Sun through the instrument which is the Crimson Pact.
+As standard action, they can heal themselves for CON mod, CHA mod times a day.